Information about transportation, lodging, things to do, points of distinction, and surrounding area attractions.

 The Center for Community Engagement at the graduate school coordinates partnerships between Lewis & Clark faculty and community members/organizations, runs continuing education courses, and sponsors numerous community events open to graduate students, including film screenings, book signings, workshops, conferences, and other events.

-The graduate school computer lab is located in SCCC 118.
+The graduate school computer lab is located in York 118.
 Student ID is required for access.
-Additional computers can be found in the SCCC Open Computer Center and Watzek Library.
-Each year (for spring and fall semesters), graduate students are allotted 650 sheets of paper for printing in the computer lab; an additional 250 pages are alloted for the summer semester.
+Additional computers can be found in the York Open Computer Center and Watzek Library.
+Each year (for spring and fall semesters), graduate students are allotted 650 sheets of paper for printing in the computer lab; an additional 250 pages are allotted for the summer semester.
 The summer print balance is filled in May; the annual balance is filled in August.
 Balances can be checked online.
 Other computing and media resources are available on the Computing and Media page.

 Through the Center for Community Engagement, the graduate school runs numerous courses serving practicing and aspiring counselors and educators, as well as community members, for continuing education and degree credit.
 Many courses are open to graduate students for steep discounts.